aripalo/aws-cdk-github-oidc/README.md

 - Github Actions as OpenID Connect Identity Provider into AWS IAM
 - IAM Roles that can be assumed by Github Actions workflows

-These constructs allows you to harden your AWS deployment security by removing the need to create long-lived access tokens for Github Actions and instead use OpenID Connect to Authenticate your Github Action workflow with AWS IAM.
+These constructs allows you to harden your AWS deployment security by removing the need to create long-term access keys for Github Actions and instead use OpenID Connect to Authenticate your Github Action workflow with AWS IAM.

 ## Background information